jimratliff/GenoMac-user/resources/docs_to_display_to_user/Waterfox_how_to_configure_raindropio_extension.md

 > Don’t want to deal with this right this sec?
 Return to the terminal and enter 'punt'.
 > This task will be re-presented to you next time you run the Hypervisor.

-## Context: GenoMac-user can’t currently install the Raindrop.io extension for you
+## Context: GenoMac-user sometimes doesn’t currently install the Raindrop.io extension for you
-Although, GenoMac-user *can* install many other extensions it’s tried to install, for some reason GenoMac-user can’t successfully install the Raindrop.io extension.
-So you’ll need to manually install it.
+Although, GenoMac-user *can* install many other extensions it’s tried to install, for some reason GenoMac-user can’t always successfully install the Raindrop.io extension.
+So, if it’s not installed, you’ll need to manually install it.

 ## Make Waterfox active and install from the Raindrop.io extension web page
 - ❑ Make Waterfox active